mjtabaya/fuel-tracker-app/README.md

 To build a Rails App to meet the following user stories:

 * User Story - 1
-  * As an Employee, I need to be able to enter information into an app when I refuel a vehicle So that my company can keep track of this information.
+  * As an Employee, I need to be able to enter information into an app when I refuel a vehicle so that my company can keep track of this information.

 * Acceptance Criteria:
-  * I need to be able to go to the app (url) and enter in the following information about refueling -- Date, Driver, Vehicle, Odometer Reading, Refuel location, litters of Fuel.
+  * I need to be able to go to the app (url) and enter in the following information about refuelling -- Date, Driver, Vehicle, Odometer Reading, Refuel location, litters of Fuel.
 I need to be able to enter and save this information.

 ---

 * User Story - 2
-  * As a manager - with log in credentials, I need to be able to view refuelling information that other people have entered into the system So that I can view and keep track of that infomation.
+  * As a manager - with log in credentials, I need to be able to view refuelling information that other people have entered into the system so that I can view and keep track of that information.

 * Acceptance Criteria:
   * I need to be able to log in with credentials so that I can access the manager section of the system.